anilpras/StorePrivateCACertificatesInAppServicesLinux/README.md

 ## Scenario
 The latecny can be seen when the dotnet core application hosted on linux app service, and during the outbound call the app is communicating with private certificate authoritiy servers.

 Basically, if the root/itermediate certificates are not stored locally app would approach to the private certificate server to download the certificates.
-This behaviour does not manifest for the public CA certificates as by default app service downloads and store the certificate locally.
+This behaviour does not manifest for the public CA certificates as by default app service downloads and store the certificates locally.

-All the public CA certificates can be found here
+All the public CA certificates can be found here:

 [I haven't tested this for other application stack]